dingyuchen/foading/misc/canopy-paper.md

 ### Modeling Trace data

 Performance traces incorporate a wide range of information from all components on the execution path of requests, from clients through backend services.
-Exposing traces at this granularity is inappropriate for 2 reasons.
+Exposing traces as DAG of events is inappropriate for 2 reasons.

 1. In order to reconstruct high-level concepts, engineers must understand and interpret trace events and their causal relationships.
 2. Events are an inappropriate abstraction to expose to engineers adding instrumentation to systems.
-Engineers must understand how to describe their system's execution model inn terms of events, and do so in a coherent manner across all system components.
+Engineers must understand how to describe their system's execution model in terms of events, and do so in a coherent manner across all system components.

 Directly encodes high level traces as a first-class primitive.